carlos-sierra/edb360/readme.txt

 3. If edb360 version (first line on this readme) is older than 1 month, download and use latest version: https://github.com/carlos-sierra/edb360/archive/master.zip

-4. Consider suppressing text and or csv reports.
-Each for an estimated gain of about 20%.
-   Keep in mind that when suppressing reports, you start loosing some functionality.
-   To suppress lets say text and csv reports, place the following two commands at the end of script edb360/sql/edb360_00_config.sql

-       DEF edb360_conf_incl_text = 'N';
-       DEF edb360_conf_incl_csv = 'N';

-5. If after going through steps 1-4 above, edb360 still takes longer than a few hours, feel free to email author carlos.sierra.usa@gmail.com and provide 4 files from step 1.
+4. If after going through steps 1-3 above, edb360 still takes longer than a few hours, feel free to email author carlos.sierra.usa@gmail.com and provide 4 files from step 1.

 ****************************************************************************************